Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 Updates

-Beginning July 1, 2023, adults will be able to legally possess up to 1.5 ounces of cannabis and cultivate up to two plants in Maryland.
-A summary of Question 4, and the companion bill to begin implementing it, is available here.
+Since July 1, 2023, adults 21+ have been allowed to possess and buy up to 1.5 ounces of cannabis and cultivate up to two plants.
+Summaries of Question 4, and the companion bills implementing it, are available here and here.

-MPP leads the Maryland Cannabis Policy Coalition, which for years has been advocating for equitable legalization.
+MPP played a leading role in the Maryland Cannabis Policy Coalition, which for years has advocated for equitable legalization.
 This advocacy spurred Maryland state lawmakers to refer Question 4 to the 2022 ballot and pass the companion bill to set up the initial steps for legalization.
-MPP also played an instrumental role in assisting the Yes on 4 campaign to ensure Question 4’s success.
+MPP also played an instrumental role in assisting the Yes on 4 campaign to ensure Question 4’s success, and we’ve been a consistent voice to ensure equity is at the heart of legalization, from an equitable industry to criminal justice reforms and community reinvestment.

 Stay connected